-Your monthly rent will usually be paid at the start of the month.
+Your contract will explain when rent is due and how you should pay it.
 If you fall behind in your rent, you should let your landlord know immediately rather than trying to duck him or her.
 Otherwise the landlord may go directly to your guarantor for the money that is owed.

 Don’t forget to budget for your other expenses: heating, electricity, phone, internet, TV, food, groceries, transport and, of course, socialising.

-Students are not usually entitled to housing benefit, but there are some exceptions.
+Students are not usually entitled to benefits like Housing Benefit or Universal Credit, but there are some exceptions.